PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 from this repository to your home folder under `cygwin` (for instance `/home/YourName`).
 Then also unzip the `ctags58.7z` in the home folder  ("Extract here"  of 7-zip).

 Then, if you execute `emacs-w32` in the `cygwin` shell you should get a fully functional Emacs window.
+Please be patient, Emacs will first download and install a handful of packages from the web.
+This only happens the first time Emacs starts.

 If you wish, this default set up may be modified as described below.